 We also recommend checking out our guide for what you should know about business liability.

 Any business comes with inherent risk; as a consultant, one of your biggest risks is that an unhappy client might attempt to sue you.
-Incorporating or forming an LLC mitigates that risk by protecting your personal assets from being seized.
+Incorporating or forming an LLC mitigates that risk by protecting your personal assets from being seized to pay business debts.

 Branding yourself as a consultant isn’t much different from marketing a product; the key difference is that the product you’re selling is, well, you.
 And to build your client base, you have to sell yourself!